- Overview

 - Enjoy night walks and spotlighting on drives to find owls and other night animals

-- Bird Thattakad Bird Sanctuary for Red Spurfowl, Gray Junglefowl, Malabar Parakeet, White-cheeked Barbet, Malabar Gray Hornbill, Sri Lanka Bay Owl, Sri Lanka Frogmouth, Mottled Wood Owl, and so many more
+- Bird Thattekad Bird Sanctuary for Red Spurfowl, Gray Junglefowl, Malabar Parakeet, White Cheeked Barbet, Malabar Gray Hornbill, Sri Lanka Bay Owl, Sri Lanka Frogmouth, Mottled Wood Owl, and so many more

 - Opt for a pre-tour extension to one comfortable lodge in the Andaman Islands, one of the most remote archipelagos of the Indian Ocean, home to an amazing array of high mountain, forest endemic species including the rare Andaman Wood-Pigeon, along with the Andaman Woodpecker and Andaman Shama, Black-naped Oriole, and Forest Wagtail—to mention a few!